betagors/yamajs/CONTRIBUTING.md

 By contributing to Yama, you agree that your contributions will be licensed under the Mozilla Public License 2.0 (MPL-2.0).

-Thank you for contributing to Yama! 🎉
+Thank you for contributing to Yama! ðŸŽ‰